aron-bordin/neo-hpstr-jekyll-theme/theme-setup/index.md

 ### Owner/Author Information

 Change your name, and avatar photo (200x200 pixels or larger), email, and social networking URLs.
-If you want to link to an external image on Gravatar or something similar you'll need to edit the path in `head.html` since it assumes it is located in `/images`.
+If you want to link to an external image on Gravatar or something similar you'll need to edit the path in `_includes/author.html` since it assumes it is hosted on your site.

 ### Google Analytics and Webmaster Tools